(To learn more about what the circular economy see our resources at the bottom of the post)

 Since 2010 ON&ON have focused on creating one shelving system that can be used across multiple commercial and residential spaces.
 We launched ON&ON in 2013 at Design Junction in London, but we’ve been making and living with our systems since the early 1960’s.
 Moving home with them, resizing them and reconfiguring them for different spaces.

 As with all self financed start-ups it hasn’t been plain sailing.
-Of course we’ve learnt a lot and made mistakes, but we’ve also got a lot of things right, but we do have some insights to share and things to avoid.
+Of course we’ve learnt a lot and made mistakes, but we’ve also got a lot of things right.
+In no particular order we’ve created 8 tips.
+We may be ahead of the curve….

 “Design thinking” helps us create processes and services at the same time as producing products, but in reality most designers tend to be siloed and have little influence over different areas of a business.
 It is a larger business problem to solve and to be circular services and products (PSS) may need to be created in tandem.